Laboratoire-Piment/ERMESS/README.md

 <a href='https://twinsolar.eu/'>https://twinsolar.eu/</a>

-This repository contains the source of ERMESS, which is Python code to design and size microgrids.
+This repository contains the source of ERMESS, a Python optimization tool derived from evolutionnary algorithms, with the goal of finding the optimal design of microgrid energy systems.

 Main contributor: Josselin Le Gal La Salle